 Children are introduced to sophisticated reading skills such as skimming and note-taking.
 Writing skills are developed and adapted according to the target audience often using, as a role model, the works of recognised authors to enrich their own work.
-Through their reading they encounter a wider range of material in both fiction and non-fiction books that encompass both classical and modern writers.
+Through their reading they encounter a wider range of material in both fiction and non-fiction books that encompass both classic and modern writers.
 Use of appropriate vocabulary, the role of varied phrases, accurate spelling, correct grammar and more complex sentence structure are taught as children become increasingly fluent and able to write effectively at some length.
-Most will have developed a pleasing and mature written script and some will be confidently using calligraphy skills.
+Most will have developed a fluent and mature written script.

-Mathematically the children use estimation to support increasingly complex calculations that invariably involve more than one process and algebra is introduced.
+In Maths the children use estimation to support increasingly complex calculations that invariably involve more than one process and algebra is introduced.
 They develop mental strategies even further and explain their rationale.
-Throughout number and shape, patterns are sought and theories investigated as formulae are developed.
+Throughout number and shape work, patterns are sought and theories investigated as formulae are developed.
 Application is crucial with all elements, for example, percentages and data handling related to everyday life.

 The major differences between groups of living things are explored, the key factors in decay and recycling, major organ systems and their processes are studied.
-Reproduction in plants and animals is revisited and ideas for good health and body maintenance are introduced as part of the topic on puberty.
+Reproduction in plants and animals is revisited and ideas for good health and hygiene are introduced as part of the topic on puberty.
 Environmental issues are discussed.
 Materials are compared and their properties related to uses.
 Changes of state and studies of light and sound also take place.
 More complex investigations are planned, variables identified and controlled, materials selected with appropriate tools and methods used in a much more systematic and methodical way.

-The children can exercise greater control over their bodies to produce sequences of movement that are both inventive and adventurous.
-Team skills are developed with the opportunity to enter rallies and compete with other schools.
+In P.E. the children can exercise greater control over their bodies to produce sequences of movement that are both inventive and adventurous.
+Team skills are developed with more opportunity to enter sporting tournaments and compete with other schools.

 The children are now familiar with a wide range of art media having been introduced to varied craft activities and are able to select and choose techniques to create specific effects.
 Most will be capable of fine detail and mixing techniques.
 They are able to design, plan and execute their plans for detailed and complex models, often linked with the computer.
-They will have been introduced to a range of musical experiences involving composing and playing as well as singing.
+They will have been introduced to a range of musical experiences involving composing and playing as well as singing and learning to play an instrument.

-Local studies are related to world studies, trips of greater distance and complexity are undertaken, including a week long residential visit to Belgium in Year 6.
+Local studies are related to world studies, trips of greater distance and complexity are undertaken, including a week long residential visit in Year 6.
 In-depth local ecological studies take place.
-Beliefs and customs beyond those directly experienced are explored.
-The social skills associated with good citizenship are taught and developed.
+Beliefs and customs are explored in more depth.
+The social skills associated with good citizenship and British values are developed.

-As a vital and integral part of their studies children at this stage are expected to use, with increased independence, up-to-date technology through access to resources in the ICT suite, the many laptop computers which allow use of the internet.
-In addition digital cameras, DVD recording and controlled technology is widely used.
+As a vital and integral part of their studies children at this stage are expected to use, with increased independence, up-to-date technology through access to resources in the ICT suite and the many laptop computers which allow use of the internet.
+The children are able to make informed choices and select programmes to achieve their desired outcomes.
+They are also taught the basics of programming and control technology.